shahnawazshahin/steam-using-gamescope-guide/README.md

 However...

-In practice, Arch Linux and Fedora are the two Linux distributions that works well.Other distributions like Debian or Ubuntu can vary but are improving over time.
+In practice, Arch Linux and Fedora are the two Linux distributions that works well.
+Other distributions like Debian or Ubuntu can vary but are improving over time.

 Both Gamescope and the Steam client are constantly updated with new features, and having Linux distributions with rolling and semi-rolling keeps up with the pace.